guygriffiths/nd-image-view/README.md

 ### Dimensions and their values
 Of the form:

-    [dimname]
+    [dimname;Dimension Title]
     dimval1
     dimval2
     dimval2

-If a dimension can have an empty value, ths `dimval` should be set to `.` (i.e. a single dot).
+If a dimension can have an empty value, ths `dimval` should be set to `.` (i.e. a single dot).  `dimname` is the identifier used in the name format and the title is what is displayed next to the variable selector.
+The title is optional.

-All dimensions should be defined in this way.
+All dimensions found in the name format must be defined in this way.

 settings.cfg may also optionally contain: